 It was obvious that the Hong Kong war would exact a toll on the health of all those involved.
-Almost four years of near starvation rations in Shamshuipo, Stanley and the other camps, compounded by the effects of scarcity of medicine were bound to have an effect.
+Almost four years of near starvation rations in Shamshuipo, Stanley and the other camps, compounded by the scarcity of medicine were bound to have an effect.
 In Stanley Camp, however, where the conditions were generally better than in the POW Camps, the fortunate presence of a large number of dedicated doctors and nurses kept health problems to the minimum possible under the circumstances.
 But what of ‘mental’ health?
 Inadequate food, restrictions on freedom, constant fear, and the pressure of over-crowded conditions could have been expected, at the very, least to upset the equilibrium of the most well-balanced of internees, and one might well predict much more serious consequences than that.

 Internee leader Franklin Gimson wrote later about the time in Camp: